deepset-ai/haystack-home/content/blog/rag-deployment/index.md

--   A production-ready, managed database, such as [OpenSearch](https://opensearch.org/) as a service.
+-   A production-ready, managed database, such as [OpenSearch](https://opensearch.org/), [Weaviate](https://weaviate.io/), or [Pinecone](https://www.pinecone.io/).
 The advantage of using a database managed by a third party is that they take care of all the complex stuff like database maintenance and security for you.

 -   A server that can host your database and compute infrastructure: you will need CPUs as well as GPUs – possibly for indexing, quite definitely for inference.
 There are many options for cloud providers, so choose the one you're most comfortable with.
 The largest are AWS, Azure, and GCP.